Tapas Salad with Grilled Bell Peppers, Olives, and Capers

 - Wash marjoram (or other herb of your choice), dry, and chop.

-- Whisk together the olive oil, vinegar, caper brine, minced garlic, salt, and pepper to make the dressing.
+- Whisk together the olive oil, Spanish Sherry vinegar (or other vinegar), caper brine, minced garlic, salt, and pepper to make the dressing.

 - Combine grilled pepper strips, olives, capers, and dressing in a plastic or glass bowl.